bibleexchange/courses/book-of-romans/804_glorified-and-their-advocate.md

 Tribulation, distress, persecution, famine nakedness, peril, sword

+The Christian is in conflict and it is a battle of faith, patience, and morals.

 ### Knowing and Persuaded

 Is there a difference between knowing something and being persuaded of something?